-The functional currency of each Group entity is determined based on the primary economic environment in which the entity operates.
-The consolidated financial statements are presented in New Taiwan dollars, which is the Company's functional currency.
+The functional currency of the company is determined based on the primary economic environment in which the entity operates.
+The parent company only financial statements are presented in New Taiwan dollars, which is the Company's functional currency.
 All financial information presented in New Taiwan dollars has been rounded to the nearest thousand.